This is most recent syllabus. Your final syllabus will be given during your first day of class

 - develop an ability to distinguish which wines could be successful in various markets, by understanding market trends and consumer needs;

 - Understand the structure and activities of the many professional positions in the U.S. wine business;

 - improve debating skills and understand possible effects of making strategic decisions.

 Note: This course may be taken individually.
-Student do not have to be enrolled in the Food Studies Program to take this course.
+You do not have to be enrolled in the Food Studies Program to take this course.

 Service Learning Project Description

-Students apply classroom knowledge of Italian and American wine industries to a service learning project with Roccafiore Winery, an eco-friendly Umbrian wine producer with international exportation.
-After a company visit, students work on specific projects designed around the needs and goals of the winery, informed by market analysis, research on exportation and competitors, and potential for company expansion.
-The final course project is to prepare a product proposal for Roccafiore with assistance from the professor, an enologist and wine marketer.
+You will apply classroom knowledge of Italian and American wine industries to a service learning project with Terre Margaritelli Winery, an eco-friendly Umbrian wine producer with international exportation.
+After a company visit, you will work on specific projects designed around the needs and goals of the winery, informed by market analysis, research on exportation and competitors, and potential for company expansion.
+The final course project is to prepare a product proposal for the winery with assistance from the professor, an enologist and wine marketer.

 Mandatory course reader and business case studies

-Students will take a day trip to the Roccafiore Winery where they will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.
+You will take a day trip to the Terre Margaritelli Winery where you will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.